-The following table sets forth the names of persons who are offering the resale of Common Shares by this Prospectus, the number of Common Shares beneficially owned by each person, the number of Common Shares that may be sold in this offering and the number of Common Shares each person will own after the offering, assuming they sell all of the Common Shares offered.
+The following table sets forth the names of persons who are offering the resale of shares of Common Stock by this Prospectus, the number of shares of Common Stock beneficially owned by each person, the number of shares of Common Stock that may be sold in this offering and the number of shares of Common Stock each person will own after the offering, assuming they sell all of the shares of Common Stock offered.
 The information appearing in the table below is based on information provided by or on behalf of the named Selling Stockholders.
 We will not receive any proceeds from the resale of the shares by the Selling Stockholders.